Give your new employees a great first impression with this onboarding and induction template.

 3. How can onboarding improve employee engagement?

 Certain elements of onboarding can do just this for your new hire.
-For example, building strong relationships between your new talent and management and reinforcing the business’ commitment to supporting an employee’s professional growth.
+For example, building strong relationships between your new talent and management and reinforcing the business’s commitment to supporting an employee’s professional growth.

 4. How does onboarding experience impact employee performance?